OR WAIT 15 SECS

 The ship which has been in voluntary quarantine offshore has been given permission to proceed to its original destination.

 Guidry said malaria is common in many developing countries and travelers who visit these areas risk getting malaria.
-About 1,200 cases of malaria are diagnosed in the
+About 1,200 cases of malaria are diagnosed in the United States each year.
+Cases in the United States are typically among travelers and immigrants returning from malaria-risk areas, many from sub-Saharan Africa and the Indian subcontinent.

 Dr. Dana Beckham, chief epidemiologist for the Galveston County Health District, says the district played an important role in the investigation.
 Beckham says, We played a support role to many agencies by developing a risk assessment being completed by crew members onboard the ship, and monitoring the health of the remaining crew during this voluntary quarantine.